syncfusion-content/uwp-docs/uwp/Add-Syncfusion-Controls.md

    **Template Type:** Select the template type of UWP Project, either Blank or Hamburger Menu or Hamburger Menu (MVVM).

-   **Components:** Choose the required Syncfusion&reg; components to configure.
+   **Components:** Choose the required Syncfusion components to configure.

    ![Configure Syncfusion UWP project](Add-Syncfusion-Controls_images/Syncfusion-Project-Templates_img4.jpeg)

-   N> If SDK is chosen as the reference type, then all the Syncfusion&reg; UWP controls will be added.
+   N> If SDK is chosen as the reference type, then all the Syncfusion UWP controls will be added.
 So, you no need to select any components.

-4. Once you click Create button, the Syncfusion&reg; UWP Application is created.
+4. Once you click Create button, the Syncfusion UWP Application is created.

-5. Once the Project Configuration Wizard is done, the Syncfusion&reg; UWP Application is created with required SDK/references and pages.
+5. Once the Project Configuration Wizard is done, the Syncfusion UWP Application is created with required SDK/references and pages.

    ![UWP Application Created with required SDK and References](Add-Syncfusion-Controls_images/Syncfusion-Project-Templates_img5.jpeg)

-6. Then, Syncfusion&reg; licensing registration required message box will be shown as follow, if you are installed the trial setup or NuGet packages since Syncfusion introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio release.
-Please navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key#how-to-generate-syncfusion-license-key) which is shown in the licensing message box to generate and register the Syncfusion&reg; license key to your project.
+6. Then, Syncfusion licensing registration required message box will be shown as follow, if you are installed the trial setup or NuGet packages since Syncfusion introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio release.
+Please navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key#how-to-generate-syncfusion-license-key) which is shown in the licensing message box to generate and register the Syncfusion license key to your project.
 Refer to this [blog](https://blog.syncfusion.com/post/Whats-New-in-2018-Volume-2-Licensing-Changes-in-the-1620x-Version-of-Essential-Studio.aspx) post for understanding the licensing changes introduced in Essential Studio.

    ![Syncfusion Licensing Message Box](Add-Syncfusion-Controls_images/Syncfusion-Project-Templates_img6.jpeg)

 ## Through NuGet Packages

-Syncfusion&reg; UI for UWP are added automatically to the specific Visual Studio UWP application Toolbox during Syncfusion&reg; NuGet package installation.
-Please refer below topic to configure and install the Syncfusion&reg; UWP NuGet packages in UWP application from Visual Studio.
+Syncfusion UI for UWP are added automatically to the specific Visual Studio UWP application Toolbox during Syncfusion NuGet package installation.
+Please refer below topic to configure and install the Syncfusion UWP NuGet packages in UWP application from Visual Studio.

 [Configuring Syncfusion NuGet packages in Visual Studio](https://help.syncfusion.com/uwp/visual-studio-integration/nuget-packages)

-After Installed required Syncfusion&reg; UWP NuGet packages in your application, we can utilize the Syncfusion&reg; UWP controls by following ways.
+After Installed required Syncfusion UWP NuGet packages in your application, we can utilize the Syncfusion UWP controls by following ways.

 * Through Designer
 * Through XMAL
 * Through Code-Behind

-1.Syncfusion&reg; UI for UWP are added automatically to the specific Visual Studio UWP application Toolbox during Syncfusion&reg; NuGet package installation.
-We can add required Syncfusion&reg; UWP control through drag and drop from ToolBox.
-Toolbox configured from Syncfusion&reg; UWP NuGet package, controls will be listed under “Syncfusion&reg; controls for UWP” category.
+1.Syncfusion UI for UWP are added automatically to the specific Visual Studio UWP application Toolbox during Syncfusion NuGet package installation.
+We can add required Syncfusion UWP control through drag and drop from ToolBox.
+Toolbox configured from Syncfusion UWP NuGet package, controls will be listed under “Syncfusion controls for UWP” category.
 For example: SfColorPicker

    ![Add Colorpicker from ToolBox](Add-Syncfusion-Controls_images/Toolbox_ColoPicker1.png)